PietPtr/Ex-PART/docs/programming.md

 - `<input_type n>`: the type of some input of the system.
 - `<output n>`: some output of the system.
 - `<output_type n>`: the type of some output of the system.
 - `<instantions>`: component or system instantiations.
-The order of statements in of this and the following three kinds does not matter.
+The order of statements of this and the following three kinds does not matter.
 - `<connections>`: connections between ports of systems and components.
 - `<subsystems>`: subsystem definitions.
 A definition for a subsystem is exactly the same as a system, just indented by one more level (by convention).
 - `<elaborated_features>`: Some extra syntactic sugar is available to make development of repetitive designs easier, these features are all "elaborated" to a collection of the previous three kinds (instantiations, connections, subsystems).